-ENGAGE & EMPOWER
+ENGAGE AND EMPOWER

-The good news is that parents and caregivers are the people in the best position to stop radicalization in its tracks.
+he good news is that parents and caregivers are the people in the best position to stop radicalization in its tracks during the COVID-19 pandemic.
 If you're concerned about a child or young adult you know becoming radicalized, here are some strategies to engage them:

-LISTEN to what young people are saying.
+LISTEN to what children are saying.
 If they begin to repeat themes or vocabulary associated with extremists and conspiracy theories, try not to ridicule or punish them.
-Ridicule and scolding have actually been shown to strengthen problematic belief systems.
-Instead, suggest that the people spreading these messages may have their own motives besides the truth and a child's well-being.
+Ridicule and scolding have actually been shown to strengthen problematic belief systems.11 Instead, suggest that the people spreading these messages may have their own motives besides the truth and a child's well-being.
 Then, reach out for help from one of the resources provided at the end this guide.

 ASK QUESTIONS about what children are doing online, what they are learning, and what kinds of websites and platforms they spend time on.
 Approach these questions from a place of curiosity rather than monitoring.
 Ask open ended questions, like "What values do you stand for?" or "What kind of person do you want to be?"
 Asking questions that show genuine interest in a child's activities and hobbies may open up new lines of communication and sharing about what they do online.
-Ask questions that let them teach you something from their lives, like "How does that game work?" or "How do you think your teachers could be do better in the way they speak about racism?"
+Ask questions that let them teach you something from their lives, like "How does that game work?" or "How do you think your teachers could be doing better in the transition to online learning?"
 Teenagers may open up more if you raise questions during casual activities where they are not the only focus of your attention.
-Talking while driving in the car, folding laundry, or taking a walk can reduce the pressure.7
+Talking while driving in the car, folding laundry, or taking a walk can reduce the pressure.12

 DISCUSS the news with children in an age-appropriate way.
 Visit sites like the News Literacy Project to learn how you can avoid misinformation and propaganda.
 Screen content they are watching by looking at the reviews and parent/child ratings on Common Sense Media.
 Proactively suggest materials published by trustworthy news sources and read an article together each day.
-Subscribe and listen

-Pay attention to the news sources children favor and ask them how they know the sources of their information are credible. to a credible current events podcast together.
+Subscribe and listen to a credible current events podcast together.
 Pay attention to the news sources children favor and ask them how they know the sources of their information are credible.
 Help direct them toward reliable news sources.
 Continue to educate yourself on how to identify misinformation and disinformation in the news and elsewhere.

 EDUCATE children on the ways that propaganda and misinformation are used to manipulate people.
-Talk to them about both the styles and strategies of extremist propaganda (such as scapegoating or offering simple solutions to complex problems).
-Explain that propaganda can be delivered in any medium-writing, video, music, memes, etc.-and can often disguise itself as humor.
+Talk to them about both the styles and strategies of extremist propaganda (such as scapegoating or offering simple solutions to complex problems).13 Explain that propaganda can be delivered in any medium-writing, video, music, memes, etc.--and can often disguise itself as humor.